chrisarg/Killing-it-with-PERL/_posts/2025-01-18-Timing-Peak-DRAM-Use-In-R-With-Perl-Part-1.md

   total_time   R_gc_alloc logfile_size
          3.2    1600000.0      30773.0
 ```
-Yet while both codes allocated the same total amount of memory, the first code would work if one allocated the entirety of the free memory in a given machine,
+Whie both codes allocated the same _total_ amount of memory, the first code would work if one allocated the entirety of the free memory in a given machine,
 while the second would croak when roughly half the free memory was requested.

-The difference of ~0.2sec execution time, is the price one has to pay for triggering the garbage collector.
+The difference of ~0.2sec execution time, is the price one has to pay for triggering R's garbage collector.
 The following shows that while allocating
-an array of 10^5 doubles and filling it with random numbers takes 6msec in my machine, triggering the gaarbage collector is 32x slower.
+an array of 10^5 doubles and filling it with random numbers is _very fast_ (it takes 6msec in my machine), triggering the gaarbage collector is 32x slower.
 ```text
 > system.time(rnorm(N))
    user  system elapsed